 However, if you’re a dog🐶 owner, you might be concerned about the safety of your furry friend around money trees🎋.

-In this article✍️, we’ll explore whether money trees are toxic to dogs, what symptoms to look out for, and what to do if your pet ingests any part of the plant🪴.
+In this article✍️, I’ll explore whether money trees are toxic to dogs, what symptoms to look out for, and what to do if your pet ingests any part of the plant🪴.

 Are Money Trees Toxic to Dogs